 In rem restitution

 In addition to the Claims Committee, the independent Arbitration Panel for In Rem Restitution was also established at the General Settlement Fund.
-This three-person committee could recommend the restitution of real estate and super structures and moveable assets of Jewish communal organizations seized during the National Socialist era, as long as they were publicly-owned on the cut off day 17 January 2001.
+This three-person committee could recommend the restitution of real estate and super structures and moveable assets of Jewish communal organizations seized during the Nazi era, as long as they were publicly-owned on the cut off day 17 January 2001.